Items purchased through links help us. By doing so, we make a small commission at no extra cost to you. Learn More.

 There is a major flaw in doing this.
 It's the adapter itself.

-Most adapters are cheap and break very easy.
-The sides also split from each other just as easy.
+Most adapters are cheap and break very easily.
+The sides also split from each other just as easily.

 There are two problems with this.
 For one, you become reliant on the adapter and when it does break - you don't have another or a micro sd reader to offload your footage.

 The other issue (major) is the adapter/card getting stuck in your device.